myrazma/2022_Masterthesis_Code/README.md

 To use the PCA, the input has to be transformed using Sentence-BERT (Reimers & Gurevych, 2019) with 'bert-large-nli-mean-tokens' as transformer model.

-Alternatively, the analysis can be run with the script *run_empdim.sh* with the desired settings:
+Alternatively, the analysis can be run with the script *run_empdim.sh*.
+This will run the code in [pca.py](pca.py) You can hereby change the following settings:

 | setting         | 	example command	        | explanation   |